-Take Coca-cola, for example.
+Take Coca-Cola, for example.
 Coke’s marketing showcases the brand more than being a thirst-quenching cold beverage.
 At the very heart of Coke is the experience of happiness, and sharing that happiness with friends and loved ones.
-Take a look at Coke’s content.
+Take a look at Coke’s digital content.
 They create videos that document people’s experiences, from OFWs abroad to ordinary drivers and security guards, all while holding a cold bottle of Coke.
 These videos are then shared and liked by thousands of people in a matter of hours.
 Coke places its customers and their experience of happiness at the front of its content.
 Genius digital marketing strategy, that is!

-Now, if you want to follow Coke’s success, here are a few tips to get you started in coming up with your own unique brand experience and consumer-centric content.
+Now, if you want to follow Coke’s success, here are a few tips to get your marketing game started in coming up with your own unique brand experience and consumer-centric content.

 Survey your clients